 Religion, Medicine, and Care.
-My research interests are at the intersection of healthcare practices, ethical self-formation, and theories of care.
-My dissertation will focus on the practice of pastoral/spiritual care, specifically in hospital chaplaincy contexts.
+My research commitments concern the relationship of ethics, self, and care in the development of the modern individual.
+Specifically, my dissertation works at the intersection of healthcare practices, ethical self-formation, and theories of care.
+I will focus on the practice of pastoral/spiritual care, specifically in hospital chaplaincy contexts.
 The question that continues to press me is this question: “what is it that happens when the power of pastoral care is practiced (imposed?) upon the patient?” and I choose each of the words in the question carefully.

 Comparative Religion.
 I am a comparativist by experience and training, working for many years in interreligious dialogue.
 I hold a deep interest in the history of religion(s), particularly the history of religion(s) in America.
 I have interests in the public understanding of religion as well as increasing religious literacy in communities.